jlehrer1/am213a/final/Part1/README.md

 Part b.1: `make bone && ./bone`
 Part b.2: `make btwo && ./btwo`

 To generate the visualizations for all three parts, run the `make`s and then run `python visualize.py`, or `python visualize.py --force` to regenerate the plots even if they exist.
+To generate plots for only part a or part b, run with the flags `--parta` or `--partb`, respectively.